 - Foreign exchange (forex) risk.
-Risk on foreign-currency denominated borrowings and assets.
+Risk on foreign-currency denominated liabilities and assets.
 Company's main revenues are denominated in foreign currencies, while operational costs are in GEL.
 If the GEL gains in value costs may increase relative to revenue.
 To make natural hedge for FX risk, company tries to diversify revenues streams in different currencies. - Interest rate risk.
-This concerns mainly cash holdings as these are mainly on-demand deposits which at every renewal are subject to repricing risk, with the possibility to get lower interest rates; this is de facto mitigated for the time being by the present interest rates evolution, which are increasing following the US FED interest rate policies.
+This concerns mainly cash holdings as these are mainly on-demand deposits which, at every renewal, are subject to repricing risk, with the possibility to get lower interest rates; However, this risk is de facto mitigated by the evolving interest rate environment which is increasing following the US FED interest rate policies.
 The Company is focused to sign at least one-year contracts to mitigate mentioned risk. - Credit risk.
-UAG, as shown in its financial statements, has a substantial portion of its trade receivables.
+UAG, as shown in its financial statements, has a substantial portion of trade receivables.
 UAG has developed a detailed classification system based on ageing as well as an impairment provision system to better monitor the risk of those receivables. - Liquidity risk.
 UAG has relatively little exposure to liquidity and refinancing risk due to its substantial cash balances.
-The Company generates a cash surplus, which then is invested in capital projects.
-However, in the case of significant capital projects, such as the expansion of the Kutaisi International Terminal, the funding was mainly provided by the government.
+The Company generates a cash surplus, which is then invested in capital projects.
+However, in case of significant capital projects, such as the expansion of the Kutaisi International Airport terminal, the funding was mainly provided by the government.
 In the coming years, a similar approach will be required for such large-scale projects.